FoXDev-404/PyMastery-100Days-100Projects/Day51-60/README.md

 <a name="day-56-personal-portfolio-website"></a>

-## Day 56: Personal Portfolio Website 🎨
+## Day 56: Personal Portfolio Website Using Flask Server 🎨

 - **Description**: A personal portfolio website to showcase projects, skills, and experiences.
 The website is built using HTML, CSS, and JavaScript, and is hosted on GitHub Pages.
 This project demonstrates the fundamentals of web development and deployment.
 - **What I Learned**: